 Programmatic audio helps B2B marketers build awareness with bite-sized ads that play in between podcast segments, audiobook chapters, and songs on streaming services.

-Unlike other advertising channels, programmatic audio provides a fully immersive, screen-free experience that can hold the listener's full attention and improve brand recall.
-As a result, US digital audio ad spending is projected to grow by nearly 38% between 2024 and 2027.
+Unlike other channels, audio provides an immersive, screen-free experience that can hold a listener's full attention and improve brand recall.

 In-Game